Twitter Will End Dark Ads And Establish A "Transparency Center"

 In the coming weeks, Twitter will display all ads, including these promoted-only posts, in a new "Transparency Center," the company announced Tuesday.

 Twitter's move comes as the company is under intense scrutiny from Congress following the revelation that Kremlin-linked trolls used its platform in an attempt to sow discord in American politics during and after the 2016 presidential election.
-After meeting with the Senate Intelligence Committee about the issue last month, Twitter was lambasted by Senator Mark Warner, who called the company's presentation to the committee "deeply disappointing" and inadequate in almost every way.
+After meeting with the Senate Intelligence Committee about the issue last month, Twitter was lambasted by Sen. Mark Warner, who called the company's presentation to the committee "deeply disappointing" and inadequate in almost every way.

-Last week, Sen. Warner and Senator Amy Klobuchar introduced a bill that would require social media companies to be more transparent about political advertising on their platforms.
+Last week, Sens.
+Warner and Amy Klobuchar introduced a bill that would require social media companies to be more transparent about political advertising on their platforms.
 Now, Twitter is being proactive.
-Many tech companies prefer to introduce reforms on their own, rather wait for Congress to mandate them to change.
+Many tech companies prefer to introduce reforms on their own, rather than wait for Congress to mandate them to change.

 "We look forward to engaging with Members of Congress and other key stakeholders on these issues as the legislative process continues," the company said in its blog post.